Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 19: 2 July 2024  - Tuesday

-**Today's Progress**: Set up Issues to attempt to keep track of everything
+**Today's Progress**: Set up Issues to attempt to keep track of everything  - and milestomes to set timeframes.

 **Thoughts**: This will be ongoing and needs regular review to ensure don't get too sidetracked by other side quests.
-Hoprfully this will help me keep focused.
+Hopefully this will help me keep focused.

 ### Day 20: 3 July 2024  - Wednesday

-**Today's Progress**:
+**Today's Progress**: Focus to complete Solidity Intros

-**Thoughts**:
+**Thoughts**: I do have some vscode that I can match to the exercises to complete the certificates